Documentation

 NameTypeDescription

-validation_typestr | Nonethe type of location to validator with, defaults to city
+validation_typestr | Nonethe type of location to validate against; defaults to city

 reporting_typestr | Nonethe type of location to report, defaults to region